 - Wages, honorarium and contract agreements for cultural resource people who are offering their skills and expertise for the term of the project.
-This does not replace wages for the core job responsibilities of existing staff; - Travel expenses for program participants.
+This does not replace wages for the core job responsibilities of existing staff; - Honorarium for program participants who are directly contributing their knowledge and/or lived experience to community engagement projects (excludes the Celebration of Diversity stream); - Travel expenses for program participants.
 This includes gas, rental of vehicles, bus transit and airfare.
-While the primary cultural activities must take place in Saskatchewan, travel outside of the province is eligible if it is to bring resource peoples in locally to conduct work that cannot otherwise be conducted by someone in Saskatchewan; - Material expenses related to the cultural activity; - Facility costs would only be considered eligible in situations where additional space is required for the project to move ahead.
-The existing space/facility of an applicant organization is not eligible and would be considered as an in-kind contribution- i.e. rent, utilities and office overhead; - A recommended maximum of 20% of the total grant award can support food expenses that are a part of the cultural experience that is being offered for participants.
-A strong rationale would need to be provided to exceed this amount; and - A recommended maximum of 10% of the total grant request can be utilized for advertising and promotion cost for the project.
-A strong rationale would need to be provided to exceed this amount. - Organizations that are not ethno cultural, multicultural, First Nations or Métis may apply for events and festivals but are limited to artistic fees, honoraria and travel costs for multicultural, First Nations or Métis performers, Knowledge Keepers, presenters or resource people.
+While the primary cultural activities must take place in Saskatchewan, travel outside of the province is eligible if it is to bring resource peoples in locally to conduct work that cannot otherwise be conducted by someone in Saskatchewan; - Material expenses related to the cultural activity, including gifts related to First Nations cultural protocols; - Facility costs would only be considered eligible in situations where additional space is required for the project to move ahead.
+The existing space/facility of an applicant organization is not eligible and would be considered as an in-kind contribution i.e. rent, utilities and office overhead; - A recommended maximum of 20% of the total grant award can support food expenses that are a part of the cultural experience that is being offered for participants.
+A strong rationale would need to be provided to exceed this amount; - A recommended maximum of 10% of the total grant request can be utilized for advertising and promotion cost for the project.
+A strong rationale would need to be provided to exceed this amount; - Organizations that are not ethno-cultural, multicultural, First Nations or Métis may apply for events and festivals but are limited to artistic fees, honoraria and travel costs for multicultural, First Nations or Métis performers, Knowledge Keepers, presenters or resource people.
 General event expenses are not eligible.